-- Ability to recognise the difference between right and wrong and to readily apply this understanding in their own lives, recognise legal boundaries and, in so doing, respect the civil and criminal law of England
+- ability to recognise the difference between right and wrong and their readiness to apply this understanding in their own lives

-- Understanding of the consequences of their behaviour and actions
+- understanding of the consequences of their actions

-- Interest in investigating and offering reasoned views about moral and ethical issues and ability to understand and appreciate the viewpoints of others on these issues.
+- interest in investigating and offering reasoned views about moral and ethical issues

 Pupils’ social development is shown by their:

-- Willingness to participate in a variety of communities and social settings, including by volunteering, cooperating well with others and being able to resolve conflicts effectively
+- willingness to participate in a variety of social settings, cooperating well with others and being able to resolve conflicts effectively

 Pupils’ cultural development is shown by their:

-- Willingness to participate in and respond positively to artistic, musical, sporting and cultural opportunities
+- willingness to participate in, and respond to, for example, artistic, musical, sporting, mathematical, technological, scientific and cultural opportunities

-- Interest in exploring, improving understanding of and showing respect for different faiths and cultural diversity and the extent to which they understand, accept, respect and celebrate diversity, as shown by their tolerance and attitudes towards different religious, ethnic and socio-economic groups in the local, national and global communities.
+- interest in exploring, understanding of, and respect for cultural diversity and the extent to which they understand, accept, respect and celebrate diversity, as shown by their attitudes towards different religious, ethnic and socio-economic groups in the local, national and global communities

 Below you will find some valuable links related to our SMSC program.